ObamaCare Employer Mandate

 • In total, 6 million people are estimated to gain insurance through employer-based health insurance due to the mandate.

 • The total cost of single coverage was $10,266 in 2013 of which employees contributed $2,355.
 That total cost is projected to rise to $11,304 by 2015.
 Although the rise is significant, the cost of health care has been rising regardless of ObamaCare.
 This number has a greater impact on larger businesses.
 Smaller businesses will be able to obtain premium tax credits through the SHOP exchange saving up to half of this cost considering the average factors in high-end insurance plans.

 Both the Individual Mandate and Employer Mandate are part of the same Shared Responsibility Provision.
 See our Individual Shared Responsibility page more information on the ObamaCare individual mandate.

 What is the Impact of the ObamaCare Employer Mandate

-The ObamaCare employer mandate has already caused many companies to cut back the hours off full time workers to ensure that they are part-time status.
-Although only less than a fraction of a percent of firms in the US have over 50 full time employees, yet don’t provide health insurance, many Americans are finding their hours cut.
-One of the reasons for this is that some of Americas biggest employers, McDonalds for example, don’t provide full-timers with insurance.
-This also points to why the mandate is such a hot button issue, simply put, companies like Walmart and Taco Bell have a lot of money to throw around considering the amount of profit at stake.
+The ObamaCare employer mandate has already caused many companies to cut hours from full-time workers to ensure that they are given part-time status.
+Although less than a fraction of a percent of firms in the US have over 50 full-time equivalent employees and don’t provide health insurance, many Americans are finding their hours cut.
+See our page on the Affordable Care Act and jobs for a detailed discussion on how the mandate has affected employment.

 ObamaCare Employer Mandate